Mwezi IV of Burundi: Pre-colonisation reign

+German colonisation and continued rule

 There were some Burundian figures that allied themselves with the German colonial empire in exchange for their help seizing King Mwezi.
 The powerful individuals that betrayed their king were to be rewarded with important or prominent administrative positions that had political power of their own, the most prominent of these being Inanga Maconco.
 Maconco was originally the son-in-law of Mwezi, who became an early ally to him after marrying one of Mwezi's daughters.
 After she died, Maconco allied himself with the German forces as they sought to capture Mwezi, and in exchange the Germans promised him a prominent administrative position.
 However, he was arrested and hanged by the Germans after he was accused of stealing a gun.
 The German forces along with some of the Burundi that had allied themselves with the Europeans, including Maconco, drove Mwezi from his compound and were able to force him into an agreement.
 The contents of this 1890 agreement were that King Mwezi be forced to recognize German authority, respect the presence of foreign missionaries, and accept the administrative authority of German allies (such as those who betrayed him like Maconco) in certain areas.
 However, in exchange for this, the Germans would support Mwezi as the continued King of Burundi.
 The year 1890 would also see the country of Burundi, along with Rwanda and Tanganyika, become part of the German East Africa.
 Although this occurred under the reign of Mwezi, the German Protectorate of East Africa was a short-lived venture for the Germans, as they ended up losing all of their colonies, Burundi included, as one of the consequences resulting from World War I.